Share on social media

 Find More Watercooler Picks

 Bridgerton is, in a word, hot.
 In more ways than one.
-Not only does it feature attractive young people heartily going at it with only the slightest nod toward societal constraints, but it’s also burning up the pop-culture conversation as more and more viewers discover it and critics share their opinions.
+While the second season is not as steamy as the first, both feature attractive young people oozing sexual tension.
+It also tends to burn up the pop-culture conversation as more and more viewers discover it and critics share their opinions.
 The reasons for that are as diverse as the show’s much-hyped cast.

 Together, Daphne and Simon enter into a pretend courtship, to spare him from societal pressure while establishing her prestige as a desirable bride.
 For their plan to work, they’ll have to convince everyone they’re falling madly in love (as you might expect, it becomes quite a chore), especially one Lady Whistledown (voiced by Julie Andrews), the anonymous author of a widely distributed gossip pamphlet.
 The mystery of her identity is one of the driving forces that keeps Bridgerton moving at a swift pace, and has become the subject of almost as much speculation off screen as it is on the show.

 Other elements are more conventional.
 The lush production design is certainly worthy of note.
 Every episode is a promenade of luscious gowns and dashing tailcoats through opulent mansions, elegant garden parties, and extravagant balls.
-So.
-Many.
-Balls.
 Yet there are ugly truths and injustices hiding beneath the gilded surface.
-The unequal moral code of the era, when a young man’s transgression could be overlooked but a girl could bring disgrace on her entire family merely by being spotted in the wrong place, is a key ingredient in the drama.
-And let’s not even talk about lack of knowledge when it comes to the biological facts of sex and pregnancy.
-They certainly didn’t.
+The unequal moral code of the era, when a young man’s transgression could be overlooked but a girl could bring disgrace on her entire family merely by being spotted in the wrong place, is a key ingredient.

 So what if the show takes liberties with historical accuracy?
-History is beside the point (although, to be fair, there is evidence that British society back then was much more inclusive than we’ve been taught.)
+History is beside the point.
+And that attitude is what makes room for the fun little touches, like string quartet versions of pop songs.
 The story doesn’t rely on realism; it relies on sensationalism.
 In a sense, we’re all like Lady Whistledown and her devoted readers — rooting for love but living for scandal.

 This sexy, modern, and diverse take on Regency romance is a delightful departure from the traditional.
 Yet it still has enough conventional elements to appeal to fans of classic Jane Austen.